Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/cli.md

   $ ampli status -u --skip-update-on-default-branch
 ```

 Run this command in the root folder of your project.
-The command will
+The command
-scan your source files, locate all calls to the Itly tracking library, and
+scans your source files, locate all calls to the Itly tracking library, and
 let you know which events are being tracked, and which have yet to be
 instrumented.